 If your car is damaged by anything that’s not an accident, Comprehensive coverage can help repair the damage.
-Think of hail damage, vandalism, and even a cracked windshield.
-(But don’t purposely damage your car—it won’t be covered under your insurance, anyway.)
-If you park your car outside regularly, this may be good coverage for you.
+Things like hail damage, vandalism, and even a cracked windshield are covered by Comprehensive.
+However, if you purposely damage your car, it won’t be covered under your insurance.

 At Root, we’re not fans of using stereotypes to rate drivers.
-We believe that better drivers deserve better rates, and we’ve made it easy for drivers like you to get a better rate.
-Here’s how it works:
+We believe that better drivers deserve better rates, and we’ve made it easy for drivers like you to get a better price.

-- Drive like you normally would.
-We use sensors in your smartphone to determine your safe driving habits over a short period of time.
+Drive like you normally would.
+During the test drive, we use sensors in your smartphone to determine your safe driving habits over a period of time.

-- Get your final rate that’s based primarily on how you drive, not only demographics like ZIP code, age, marital status, or gender.
-Some of our customers have reported savings of up to 52%.
+Get a final rate that’s based primarily on how you drive, not just demographics like ZIP code, age, marital status, credit history or gender.
+You could save hundreds annually.